zvielkoren/self-streme/SPONSORS_AUTOMATION.md

 ### 4. Configure Secrets

 **Required:**
-- `GITHUB_TOKEN` - Automatically provided by GitHub Actions
+- `SPONSOR_TOKEN` - Automatically provided by GitHub Actions
   - Has `repo` and `admin:org` permissions
   - No manual setup needed!